 To apply for T nonimmigrant status, you must submit:

-- Evidence to establish that you complied with reasonable requests from law enforcement, if applicable.
+- Evidence to establish that you complied with any reasonable request for assistance from law enforcement, or that you qualify for an exception or exemption.
 You may submit Form I-914, Supplement B, Declaration of Law Enforcement Officer for Victim of Trafficking in Persons to demonstrate that you are a victim of trafficking and that you have complied with any reasonable request to assist law enforcement.
-However, you may also choose to submit other evidence instead of or in addition to the Form I-914, Supplement B, such as trial transcripts, court documents, police reports, news articles, affidavits, or other relevant credible evidence.
+However, you may also choose to submit other evidence instead of or in addition to the Form I-914, Supplement B, such as records of your communication with law enforcement, trial transcripts, court documents, police reports, news articles, affidavits, or other relevant credible evidence;

-- Form I-192, Application for Advance Permission to Enter as a Nonimmigrant (if you are inadmissible)
+- Evidence to demonstrate that you are admissible, or Form I-192, Application for Advance Permission to Enter as a Nonimmigrant seeking a waiver of applicable inadmissibility grounds, if you are inadmissible.

 There is no fee to file Form I-914 and Form I-914A.
 Therefore, you do not need to submit a fee waiver request for either form.

-You may request a fee waiver for other forms if you are filing them in connection with your application for T nonimmigrant status.
+You may request a fee waiver for other forms you are filing in connection with your application for T nonimmigrant status.
 These forms include:

-- Form I-192, Application for Advance Permission to Enter as a nonimmigrant
+- Form I-192, Application for Advance Permission to Enter as a nonimmigrant; and

 For more information on fee waiver requests, see Additional Information on Filing a Fee Waiver.